marta-opalinska/Tactico/README.md

 // ...

-// a function to reset pr-run configuration of all the actuators in the
+// a function to reset pre-run configuration of all the actuators in the
 // Haptic Device - that clears the memory, so there is no unintended actuator
 // triggering
 haptic_band.resetActuatorsPreRunConfiguration();